mrjones2014/BlazorCMS/README.md

 }
 ```

 Writing Blazor components is extremely similar to writing regular old C# code!

-> **(KOSER)** - Consider highlighting some of the syntax that is unique to Blazor (for example some of the DI stuff, custom attributes/decorators, component lifecylce methods, etc.)
+The main syntax difference between Blazor and traditional
+server-side C# code include:
+- Dependency injection; since Blazor components don't have a traditional constructor, dependency injection is performed via attributes
+(`[Inject]`) instead of via the constructor.
+- The class construct syntax; instead of surrounding your code in a traditional `namespace BlazorCms.Server.MyNamespace {}` and
+`public class MyClass {}` syntax, you simply surround your code with a `@code {}` block, add your namespace via the `@namspace` directive and
+using statements via the `@using` directive at the top of the file, and it's compiled to a normal class behind-the-scenes at compile-time.
+- Heavier emphasis on callback-based development; in other contexts in C#, you can simply use `async` methods and `await` for them, but since
+Blazor is focused on user interactivity via UI, a lot of this is replaced with, for example, `OnClick`, `OnInitialized`, etc. callback methods.

 Now we can work on creating/editing articles.
 Let's start with a generic markdown component.
 For this we'll use the
 [MarkDig](https://github.com/lunet-io/markdig) package: